cwendorf/Sourcebook/JASP/data-analysis/posthocs.md

 13. Select "Tukey" to get Tukey HSD post hoc tests (or  whatever option you prefer).

 14. Updated output will automatically appear on the right side of the window.
-Output can be copied and  pasted into other software for printing.

 <p align="center"><kbd><img src="posthocs4.png"></kbd></p>